Meet Dr. Wareham

 honors, Suma Cum Laude, he has always been open and honest about his less than best efforts put forth during his time in high school.
 Dr. Wareham commonly jokes, “Don't ask about my high school GPA.”

 Dr. Wareham attended Nova Southeastern Dental School in Davie, Florida.
 The decision to move to Florida was easy considering that he despises cold weather.
-Dr Wareham enjoys the beaches and theme parks in Florida.
+Dr Wareham enjoys being able to visit theme parks with his family all year long to ride all of the biggest roller coasters.

 Dr. Wareham has been married to his wife Emily since 2004.
 They met in undergrad at Salisbury University, and both attended Nova Southeastern University.
 While Dr. Wareham earned his dental medical degree, Emily earned a masters degree in Marriage